talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

 So now we have a working, albeit **very simple**, client/server pair built using the socket API.

 Both client and server request the OS a socket with the same **family/type**, the server binds to an address and listens, while the client connects.
-They then procede to **send/recv** data.
-Making sense of what the data means, and how to process it, is up the developer (you).
+They then proceed to **send/recv** data.
+Making sense of what the data means, and how to process it, is up to the developer (you).

 ## (Miss)Communication Breakdown

-To show you why `protocols` (rules that establish how the communication should happen) are so important, and also to show you how the socket API only cares about connecting compatible end points, we can do a little experiment.
+To show you why `protocols` (rules that establish how the communication should happen) are so important, and also to show you how the socket API only cares about connecting compatible endpoints, we can do a little experiment.

 Our simple client creates a **TCP/IP** socket.
 Now we happen to know that **HTTP** is an application protocol that also uses **TCP** at the transport layer, and **IP** at the network layer.
 So what if we use our client to connect to a web server like the one running this blog?